nicwaller/loglang/framing/README.md

 - Regular Expressions can be used to pick records out of a stream.
 - [COBS](https://en.m.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing)

-## Vector-based
+## Header-based

-Vector-based framing avoids delimiters by putting the length of the frame at the beginning of the frame.
+Header-based framing avoids delimiters by putting the length of the frame at the beginning of the frame.

-- Vector Prefix.
 The length of the frame is encoded in a sequence of bytes at the beginning of the frame.
 Often 4 bytes, sometimes less.
 Also known as _Pascal Strings_.

-- Fixed Width.
+## Fixed Width

 Every record is the same size.
 This has the nice characteristic where it's easy to jump to any point in a file and be sure you're at the start of a record.

 Wen packing multiple Protobuf records into a single file, vector-based framing is the [usual](https://seb-nyberg.medium.com/length-delimited-protobuf-streams-a39ebc4a4565) choice.

-## Other

-We might want these other classes for completeness.

-- Greedy (read all the available data)